Chevrolet VIN Decoder - Instantly Decode any Chevy VIN

 How to Decode a Chevrolet VIN Number

-Let’s start with the basics: the letters Q (q), I (i), and O (o) are intentionally left out of the Vehicle Identification Number (VIN).
-Why?
-To keep things clear and avoid any mix-ups with the numbers 1, 0, and 9.
+Let’s start with the basics: the letters Q (q), I (i), and O (o) are intentionally left out of the Vehicle Identification Number (VIN) to keep things clear and avoid any mix-ups with the numbers 1, 0, and 9.

-Now, for the rest of the characters in the VIN, each one has a specific meaning, and where it falls in the sequence tells you exactly what that meaning is.
-To make the process of decoding a little more straightforward, these characters are split into three distinct segments:
+Each character of the VIN has a specific meaning, and where it falls in the sequence tells you exactly what that meaning is.
+The 17-digit VIN is split into three distinct segments:

-• World Manufacturer Identifier (WMI): This includes the first three characters and signifies the vehicle's country of origin and manufacturer.
+• World Manufacturer Identifier (WMI): Characters 1-3: This includes the first three characters and signifies the vehicle's country of origin and manufacturer.

-• Vehicle Descriptor Section (VDS): This section includes the 4th to 9th characters and contains information about the vehicle’s make, engine specs, model, and more.
+• Vehicle Descriptor Section (VDS): Characters 4-9: This section includes the 4th to 9th characters and contains information about the vehicle’s make, engine specs, model, and more.

-• Vehicle Identifier Section: Here, you will find the 10th to 17th characters, which encode details like the model year, manufacturing plant code, and a serial number unique to each vehicle.
+• Vehicle Identifier Section (VIS): Characters 10-17: Here, you will find the 10th to 17th characters, which encode details like the model year, manufacturing plant code, and a serial number unique to each vehicle.

 Chevy-vin-breakdown1-724x1024